charlax/antipatterns/mvcs-antipatterns.md

 Evans, Eric (2003-08-22).
 Domain-Driven Design: Tackling Complexity in the Heart of Software.
 Pearson Education.
 Kindle Edition.

-In that case, the `UserToaster` does not map to anything the business is using.
+Entity don't have to map the database at all.
+They should map the business.
+In that case, `UserToaster` does not map to anything the business is using.
 Using plain English, somebody might ask about "what toasters does user A owns?" or "who owns toaster B and since when?"
 Nobody would ask "give me the UserToaster for user A".

 So in that case, I would recommend doing the following: